-Fort Chambray is an old city within a fortress, on Malta’s sister island of Gozo.
+Fort Chambray is an old city within a fortress on Malta’s sister island, Gozo.
 Gozo is an unspoiled island in the Mediterranean that is far more than just another sun and sea destination.

-It stands as a sentinel guarding the port of Mgarr.
-The picturesque harbour is busy with ferry operations and small fishing and pleasure craft.
+It stands as a sentinel, guarding the port of Mgarr.
+The picturesque harbor is busy with ferry operations and small fishing boats.
 Access is via a slip road from the main highway.
-This road connects the channel port with Gozo’s capital, Rabat, famous for its Citadel, the Gran Castello, the original refuge of the local inhabitants in earlier, more dangerous times.
+This road connects the channel port with Gozo’s capital, Rabat, famous for its citadel, the Gran Castello, the original refuge of the local inhabitants in earlier, more dangerous times.

 The development comprises a number of new residential blocks.
 Local craftsmen have used traditional techniques to craft the buildings out of stone, which has been carefully structured to create a traditional, local village core environment.
 Fort Chambray combines the traditional and the modern into a unique, upmarket development within a fortified city.

 Fort Chambray is just two minutes drive from the harbour, with Rabat another 10 minutes further inland.
 This also means that Gozo’s many facilities, including practical and modern shopping centres as well as its many fine beaches, unspoiled countryside, and charming villages, are all within easy reach.

 Malta is a mere 20-minute ferry journey across the channel from the harbor to nearby Cirkewwa.
 There are also daily sailings directly to the harbours of Valletta, lasting some 75 minutes along the entire Maltese coastline.
 A regular helicopter service is also available from Gozo to Malta International Airport.

 Dining is excellent in Gozo, wherever you find yourself.
 This is hardly surprising on an island where all products sold in the daily markets are grown locally.
 Many harbour restaurants serve seafood within an hour of being caught – straight from some of the cleanest waters in the Mediterranean.